2025 Oklahoma’s Promise Teacher Eligibility Track Income Limits (PDF, 250k)

 At the time an application is submitted, the parent must have completed 10 years as a full-time, certified public school teacher in Oklahoma.
 Those years do not have to be consecutive.
 The parent’s employment record will be checked each year when the child is enrolled in college to confirm the parent is still a full-time, certified public school teacher in Oklahoma.

-Yes.
+Yes, the parent must remain teaching after their child is enrolled.
 The parent’s employment record will be checked each year when the child is enrolled in college to confirm the parent is still a full-time, certified public school teacher in Oklahoma.

 No. The parent must be actively employed as a full-time teacher at an Oklahoma public school district.